Foundations: Repair, Types & Maintenance Guide

 - Uneven or sagging floors

-- Water intrusion or mold growth in basements or crawl spaces
+- Water leaks or mold growth in basements or crawl spaces

 Topics to Explore

-- Slabjacking (Mudjacking): Lifts a sinking foundation by injecting a grout mixture beneath the slab.
+- Slabjacking (Mudjacking): Raises sunken concrete by injecting grout beneath it.

 - Minor Crack Repairs: $500 to $2,000